 This post may contain affiliate links.
 Please read my disclosure policy.

-This Mexican Street Corn Pasta Salad is loaded with corn, cotija and a deliciously tangy, creamy dressing that is the stuff dreams are made of.
+This 20 minute Mexican Street Corn Pasta Salad is loaded with fire-roasted corn, Cotija, and a deliciously tangy, creamy dressing.
 It's quick and easy to throw together and is made up of mostly pantry ingredients that you've probably already got in your kitchen!

 You'll Love This

 - It consists of mainly pantry ingredients.
 This is one of those recipes where we pretty much have everything on hand at all times and can throw this salad together at a moment's notice!
-Canned corn, pasta, mayo, sour cream, lime, chili powder - the only thing we sometimes don't have is cotija cheese, in which case I'll substitute queso fresco or feta cheese instead!
+Frozen or canned corn, pasta, mayo, sour cream, lime, chili powder - the only thing we sometimes don't have is Cotija cheese, in which case I'll substitute queso fresco or feta cheese instead!